 Suffering a traumatic brain injury (TBI) could have a lasting impact on your life and prevent you from living how you once did.
 Managing your injuries and learning new skills will take time, patience, and determination.

-Unfortunately, one of the parts of your life that may change are your relationships.
-Changes to your ability to communicate, reason and comprehend could create new challenges.
+Unfortunately, one of the parts of your life that may change is your relationships.
+Changes to your ability to communicate, reason, and comprehend could create new challenges.